Bachelor Games: Awards

 Won Best Feature winner at Halloweenapalooza Film Festival and was an official selection at World Horror Con Film Festival and Green Bay Film Festival.

 Release

-Gravitias Ventures will release the film on digital platforms on 8 July 2016.
+Gravitias Ventures released the film on digital platforms on 8 July 2016.

 Reception

-Described as "The Hangover meets The Hills Have Eyes with a Shyamalan-esque twist" by Back to the Movies and "a good thriller that had a supernatural edge to it" by Forbidden Planet.
+The film was described as "The Hangover meets The Hills Have Eyes with a Shyamalan-esque twist" by Back to the Movies and "a good thriller that had a supernatural edge to it" by Forbidden Planet.